industrial-edge/iih-semantics-getting-started/docs/Installation.md

 #### Registry Service

 This app needs to be installed on the IED.
-It allows to the IIH to discover which connectors are sending data to the Databus.
+It allows service registration and service discovery for connectors and related components.

 #### Common Configurator